Circular walk through timewarp village, rolling fields & ending at pub

-Circular walk through timewarp Merseyside village, rolling fields and historic sites that ends at a pub
+Circular walk through timewarp Merseyside village, rolling fields and historic sites ending at a pub

 This stroll takes in the picturesque 17th century village Little Crosby, passes through rolling fields with stunning vistas and explores local wildlife and history.

-This circular walk is perfect to enjoy at any time of year but the scenery will look particularly spectacular as the trees and hedgerows turn from lush green to deep reds and shades of brown.
+This circular walk is perfect to enjoy at any time of year but the scenery will look particularly spectacular as the trees and hedgerows turn from lush green to deep reds and browns in autumn.
 And what’s more, it starts and ends at a pub.

 The picturesque village of Little Crosby, which was first documented in 1066, is lined with beautiful cottages from the 17th century and is the perfect place to stop for a coffee and a piece of cake along the route.